danfuzz/samizdat/doc/language-guide/06-control.md

 ```

 The block can have any number of statements, but it must not declare
 any arguments.
-It *may* have a yield definition, which serves as
+It *can* have a yield definition, which serves as
 an explicit continuation name (as described above).

 This form is evaluated by evaluating the given block, ignoring any
-result it may yield, and then evaluating the block again, ad infinitum.
+result it yields, and then evaluating the block again, ad infinitum.

 Unconditional `do` expressions support explicit yield definition
 and define both break and continue contexts.